 California has enacted a similar law at the state level, the California Endangered Species Act (CESA), California Fish and Game Code Section 2050, et seq.
 CESA emphasizes early consultation to avoid potential impacts to rare, endangered, and threatened species and to develop appropriate planning to offset project-caused losses of listed species populations and their essential habitats.
-The California Department of Fish and Wildlife (CDFW) is the agency responsible for implementing CESA.
-Section 2080 of the Fish and Game Code prohibits "take" of any species determined to be an endangered species or a threatened species.
+The California Department of Fish and Game Code prohibits "take" of any species determined to be an endangered species or a threatened species.
 Take is defined in Section 86 of the Fish and Game Code as "hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill."
 CESA allows for take incidental to otherwise lawful development projects; for these actions an incidental take permit is issued by the CDFW.
 For species listed under both FESA and CESA requiring a Biological Opinion under Section 7 of the FESA, the CDFW may also authorize impacts to CESA species by issuing a Consistency Determination under Section 2080.1 of the Fish and Game Code.